 Anning was born and grew up in Lyme Regis, on the south coast of England.
 This is an area with lots of fossils.

 The three types of adaptation

-Structural Physiological Adaptations Adaptations
+Structural Adaptations

-Physical features of an organism tha Internal and/or cellular features of an organism that enable them to survive enable them to survive in their in their environment (e.g. snakes environment (e.g. a penguin has blubber to protect itself from freezin produce poisonous venom to ward off predators and to capture prey). temperatures).
+Physical features of an organism that enable them to survive in their environment (e.g. a penguin has temperatures).

 · They have overlapped feathers that trap warm air to survive freezing conditions.